 - Combo - A 2 vs 2 mode that has weapon and health pickups and allows the player to switch weapons, which is drastically different from all other modes.
 The goal of this mode is to kill both of the other players in quick succession.
 Once a player is killed a timer starts counting down, and to win the round the other player on that team must be killed before it reaches 0.

 There are also many other game modes that are community created such as Obstacle, Jail Break, and Instagib CTF.

 Players can use several different weapons, but cannot choose between them as in more conventional shooters.
 What gun a player has is determined by where they are standing within the map.

-- "Rocket launcher" - The default gun in Shootmania.
+- "Blaster" - The default gun in ShootMania.
 Players can use this gun on regular terrain.
 Can fire up to 4 slow moving shots before needing to recharge.

-- "Railgun" - Weapon given on sniper platforms.
+- Sniper Rifle - Weapon given on precision platforms.
 Shoots a single hitscan projectile before having to recharge.